Berodtm/react-multi-tool/README.md

 See bellow for reference on how to get a React project uploaded as a static page.

 ## URLs
+GitHub Pages url:
 https://berodtm.github.io/work-projects-lbg/multi-web-app-tool/

-https://github.com/Berodtm/react-multi-tool.git
+URL for Repo and example for config.JSON https://github.com/Berodtm/react-multi-tool.git

 ## Getting Started